joehinkle11/Lazy-Pop-SwiftUI/README.md

 # Lazy Pop SwiftUI

+> iOS 26 now supports the "lazy pop" behavior by default.
+Therefore I'm archiving this repo.

 Swiping on any part of the screen starts an interruptible pop animation to the previous view.

 <p align="center"><img src="https://github.com/joehinkle11/Lazy-Pop-SwiftUI/raw/master/demo.gif"/></p>